greenorbitspace/hub/userguide/content/en/docs/glossary/a/atmospheric-remote-sensing.md

 ---
 title: Atmospheric Remote Sensing
 ref: atmospheric-remote-sensing
+weight: 1
+exported_at: '2025-06-16T15:03:40.228828+00:00'
-description: Atmospheric Remote Sensing refers to the use of various technologies and techniques to collect data about the atmosphere from a distance, typically using satellites or aircraft.
-This field involves measuring atmospheric properties such as temperature, humidity, and pollution levels to better understand weather patterns, climate change, and other environmental phenomena.
+definition: Atmospheric remote sensing refers to the technology and methods used to collect data about the Earth's atmosphere from a distance, typically using satellites or aircraft.
+This technique enables the monitoring of atmospheric conditions, including temperature, humidity, and pollutant levels, which is essential for weather forecasting, climate studies, and environmental monitoring.
-notion_page_id: 214d6625-c679-8051-8395-ca7ad0eb92bd
-exported_at: '2025-06-16T14:23:48.839752+00:00'
 tags:
 - Research
-category:
+id: GL137
+categories:
 - Space & Technology
-id: GL137
 ---